dbarstad/vDCM/README.md

 Environment - Powershell (pwsh)
 Script - ./Prep_HUU.ps1

 -- Review the output of the script as it will show errors generated from the script on the screen.
 Full log of the HUU is in update_HUU.log
 -- Individual serer HUU update failures can be re-tried usung the single_huu.sh script.
-Usage: single_huu.sh <CIMC IP> <PXE server IP>
+Usage: single_huu.sh <target CIMC IP> <PXE Host IP> <PXE Host Login> <PXE login password>

 # 2.b. vDCM_BIOS_Boot.ps1 - Pushed BIOS settings, configures HDDs in mirror and initializes, sets CIMC IP and admn password.
 Reboots host when complete to auto-start PXE OS load
 Directory - /netboot/vDCM_Scripts